matheusfalconi-novaes/clean-architecture-challenges/README.md

-# Fullcycle DDD Challenges
+# Fullcycle Clean Architecture Challenges

-Project containing the files used to complete the 'Order Repository' and 'Customer Domain Events' challenges of the Full Cycle course.
+Project containing the files used to complete the 'Use cases para Product', 'API de Products', 'Notification Pattern em Products' and 'Validação de Products' challenges of the Full Cycle course.